FhyTan/blender-playblast/README.md

 ## Usage Tutorial

-Ensure there is an active camera in the scene, go to the playblast panel and click "Run" to start.
+Ensure there is an active camera in the scene, go to the Anim Reviewer panel and click "Run Anim Review" to start playblast.

 ## Feature Overview